HIV & STI Testing

 If you have more than one partner, get HIV/STD check-ups every 4-6 months.
 HIV and STDs often cause no symptoms at first, but can cause serious problems later.
 There are some LGBTQ affirming clinics in the L.A. and Long Beach areas where you can get free or low-cost testing.

-The Center’s STI screening program provides quality LGBTQ sexual health services to those who do not have the means to access screening and treatment services anywhere else.
+The Center’s STI screening program provides quality LGBTQ sexual health services to those who do not have access screening and treatment services anywhere else.
 Our staff works to address the specific needs of the LGBTQ community.
 Due to the high volume of clients making appointments to receive our tailored services, appointments may be made for up to a week from the time of scheduling.
 If you are unable to wait, please reach out to the following organizations that also provide free or low cost STI screening:

 Long Beach Department of Health